Maia-Everett/lintian.eu/_posts/2024-05-11-warcraft-retrospective-25.md

 ![Cry of the Warsong](/assets/wr/20240505185501_1.jpg)
 {% endfigure %}

-We gain control, help Grom destroy this human undead base, and build our own on its ruins, all the while Grom stays at his fully built base nearby.
+We gain control, help Grom destroy this human base, and build our own on its ruins, all the while Grom stays at his fully built base nearby.
 He says that the humans got here the same way the orcs did, and "a frail girl named [Proudmoore](https://warcraft.wiki.gg/wiki/Jaina_Proudmoore)" leads them.

 Scouts bring Thrall a report, and he formulates a plan.